lI4Nl/bloom-stick/README.md

 Originally, Attract-Mode is a graphical user interface (frontend) developed for Linux (x86, x86-64, ARM, Raspberry Pi), Mac OS X and Windows-based systems.
 It is optimized for run game emulators such as MAME, MESS and Nestopia, making it ideal for an arcade cabinet.

+As the feature is not yet available, Bloom Stick should be fully portable in the future and be executed on any device such as a USB stick.

-To run the software and games in optimal conditions, Bloom Stick is tested on a mini PC like an Intel Compute Stick device.
+To run the software and games in optimal conditions, Bloom Stick is tested on a mini PC device like an Intel Compute Stick device.

 ## Installation